 - The extra rules and restrictions on coverage for certain drugs include: - Being required to use the generic version of a drug instead of the brand name drug. - Getting plan approval in advance before we will agree to cover the drug for you.
-(This is sometimes called "prior authorization.") - Being required to try a different drug first before we will agree to cover the drug you are asking for.
-(This is sometimes called "step therapy.") - Quantity limits.
+(This is sometimes called "prior authorization.") - Quantity limits.
 For some drugs, there are restrictions on the amount of the drug you can have. - If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 3.
 Changing coverage of a drug to a lower cost sharing tier.
-Every drug on our Drug List is in one of five cost sharing tiers.
+Every drug on our Drug List is in one of six cost sharing tiers.
 In general, the lower the cost sharing tier number, the less you will pay as your share of the cost of the drug.